-Board Induction and Continuous Education:
+Board Induction and Continuous Education

 Given the increasing complexity of banking transactions, the demands of the operating environment and the Directors' weighty oversight responsibilities, the Board of Fidelity Bank acknowledges that its ability to effectively discharge its functions can only be enhanced by qualitative training programs.
 Training of individual Directors and the Board are important investments for every organization, given the strong correlation between qualitative Board training programmes and sound corporate governance practices, growth, and profitability.
 The Bank has a Directors Induction and Continuous Development Policy, which provides for formal induction programmes for newly appointed Directors and bespoke training programmes for serving Directors.
-The Directors also participate in regulator-initiated training programmes.
+The Directors also participate in regulator-initiated training pro-

 An induction plan is designed for all new Directors and covers personalized in-house orientation including individual meetings with Executive Management and Senior Executives responsible for the Bank's key business areas, and external training programmes.
-The induction programme includes an overview of the Bank's operations, risk management, treasury operations, internal audit, compliance, corporate governance framework and Board processes.
-Board development programmes also include executive coaching sessions and the annual Board strategy retreat.
+The induction programme includes an overview of the Bank's operations, risk management, treasury operations, internal the Board and Board Committees for the year, relevant legislations and the calendar of Board meetings and activities for the year.
+The induction and training programmes are robust and designed to equip all Directors to effectively discharge their responsibilities whilst improving overall board effectiveness.